dalzein/driftjs/README.md

 # driftjs
 2D drifting game written in JavaScript
 - Written entirely in native JavaScript using HTML Canvas - no third-party libraries used
-- Mobile friendly with touch controls!
+- Mobile-friendly with touch controls!